AnalyticAce/Quantitative-Finance/RSI_BOOM_SELL_STRATEGY/README.md

 - `image`: Contains backtest result images, including `backtest.png` and `profit.png`.
 - `son`: Contains sound files used for notifications, including `error.mp3` and `success.mp3`.
 - `text`: Contains ASCII art used for decorative purposes in `ascii.txt` and the `requirements.txt` file listing the required Python packages and their versions to run the Maverick RSI Strategy.
 You can install these dependencies using `pip` with the command `pip install -r Source/text/requirements.txt`.

+## Disclaimer ☣️⚠️⚠️

+***DISCLAIMER: This project is for educational and informational purposes only and does not constitute financial advice.
+Trading and investing in financial markets involves substantial risk and is not suitable for everyone.
+The information provided in this project is based on historical data and past performance is not indicative of future results.
+The authors and contributors of this project are not financial advisors and shall not be held responsible for any financial losses or damages resulting from the use of this project.
+You should carefully consider your financial situation and consult with a qualified professional before making any investment decisions.***

 ## Strategy 💸